-- St. Margaret's-at-Cliffe Primary School recognise our statutory responsibility to safeguard and promote the welfare of all children.
+- St. Mary's CEP (VA) School recognise our statutory responsibility to safeguard and promote the welfare of all children.
 Safeguarding and promoting the welfare of children is everybody's responsibility and everyone has a role to play.
-All members of our community(staff, volunteers, governors, leaders, parents/carers, wider family networks, and pupils) have an important role in safeguarding children and all have an essential role to play in making our community safe and secure. - St. Margaret's-at-Cliffe Primary School believe that the best interests of children always come first.
-All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection. - Staff working with children at St. Margaret's-at-Cliffe Primary School will maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - This policy applies where there are any child protection concerns regarding children who attend St. Margaret's-at-Cliffe Primary School but may also apply to other children connected to our school, for example, siblings, or younger members of staff (under 18s) or children on student/work placements. - St. Margaret's-at-Cliffe Primary School recognises the importance of providing an ethos and environment within school that will help children to be safe and to feel safe.
+All members of our community (staff, volunteers, governors, leaders, parents/carers, wider family networks, and pupils) have an important role in safeguarding children and all have an essential role to play in making our community safe and secure. - St. Mary's CEP (VA) School believe that the best interests of children always come first.
+All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection. - Staff working with children at St. Mary's CEP (VA) School will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - This policy applies where there are any child protection concerns regarding children who attend St. Mary's CEP (VA) School but may also apply to other children connected to our school, for example, siblings, or younger members of staff (under 18s) or children on student/work placements. - St. Mary's CEP (VA) School recognises the importance of providing an ethos and environment within school that will help children to be safe and to feel safe.
 In our school children are respected and are encouraged to talk openly.
-We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide. - St. Margaret's-at-Cliffe Primary School recognises the importance of adopting a trauma informed approach to safeguarding; we understand there is a need to consider the root cause of children's behaviour and consider any underlying trauma. - Our school core safeguarding principles are:
+We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide. - St. Mary's CEP (VA) School recognises the importance of adopting a trauma informed approach to safeguarding; we understand there is a need to consider the root cause of children's behaviour and consider any underlying trauma. - Our school core safeguarding principles are: